lkopti/DNAC_Events/README.md

  - retrieve the list of events Ids and details
  - write down the output to a excel sheet file

-Run the script using the command:
+Run the get events script using the command:

 $ python get_events.py